 Tip: Wear close-toed shoes when visiting.
 My poor roommate had to endure my fishy sandals and feet for days!

-Morocco has some of my favorite markets to browse and photograph.
 Do you visit the local marketplaces during your travel?
 Which country has the most colorful markets?

 How to get to Beruwala Fish Harbor